enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-1/README.md

-name: Features to save time
+name: Tips and tricks part 1

 description: Some tips and tricks to save time.